|Body discovered - "Hopefully we will be making an identification the next day or so"|

 Still afraid to contact the detective I contacted Fire Inspector Wilbur Ricker.
 He told me that two men came on the murder scene the morning he found Mike.
 He didn’t reveal their names; he only said that it didn’t look right to him and that he had turned the information over to Pinkham and Shuman.
 He said he told them that the two men “need to be looked at” along with the man the fire chief saw fleeing into the woods, but the men were never questioned.

-He also told me that someone had broken the outside door window glass to gain entry to the cottage and that Mike was found on top of the clean window glass along with clean flooring under him.
+He also told me that someone had broken the window in the outside door to gain entry to the cottage and that Mike was found on top of the clean window glass along with clean flooring under him.
 He said this indicated that Mike was on the floor before the fire started.
 I will never forget the pain I felt when he gave me this information.
 I now had to face the fact that Mike was injured before the fire was set and that the fire was no accident.
+The information from others that the arsonists didn't know Mike was there was not true.